Exchange Ramat Gan: Elite Chocolate factory

+Despite this, the factory in Ramat Gan still remained a local landmark, as well as the namesake for the junction on which it sat, Elite Junction (Hebrew: צומת עלית).
+The factory was even the subject of a song in the famous Israeli children's album HaKeves HaShisha Asar, released in 1978.

+Strauss Group acquired Elite in 1997, later merging to become Strauss-Elite, making it the 2nd biggest producer of food in Israel.

+In 2003, Strauss-Elite removed all industrial production from the factory in Ramat Gan in anticipation of selling the property, using the it in the meantime for the company's headquarter offices.
+Strauss-Elite sold the site of the chocolate factory in 2005, and most of the factory would be demolished in 2008.

+Proposed Skyscrapers

-In 2005 Strauss Group sold the site.
-Initially, the site was supposed to be sold to Weinstein and Katan, who had made a $1 million down payment.
+Initially, the site was supposed to be sold to Eli Weinstein and Issac Katan, who had made a $1 million down payment.
 But upon attempting to make a further payment of $2.5 million, Elite informed them that the deal had been voided due to Weinstein and Katan's failure to make the required payments.
 The site was instead sold to the Trump Organization and Crescent Heights, who offered a similar price.
 A large part of the site was first sold to them in 2005 for $35.2 million, then the rest was sold to them in 2006 for $8.8 million, totaling $44 million overall.

-Plans then began for a $300 million skyscraper at the site named Trump Tower—a luxury 70-story apartment building which would have been tallest building in Israel.
+Plans then began for a $300 million skyscraper at the site named Trump Tower—a luxury 70-story apartment building which would have been tallest building in Israel at the time.
 However, plans for Trump Tower were shelved in 2007 when the site was sold for $80 million to Israeli construction company Azorim and other private investors.

-Azorim planned to build a $175 million, 74-floor skyscraper which would have also been the tallest building in Israel at 270 m.
+Azorim planned to build a $175 million, 74-floor skyscraper which also would have been the tallest building in Israel at the time at 270 m.
 The tower was planned to have 72,000 sqm of residential, office, and hotel space.
-Planning for the tower was frozen by Azorim as a result of the 2008 financial crisis, but resumed in late 2009.